-Hydrangea macrophylla perform best when situated in morning or dappled sun.
+Hydrangea macrophylla performs best when situated in morning or dappled sun.

 Paniculata — Panicle Hydrangea

-Gardeners with full sunlight should consider the paniculata hydrangeas, so named because of their panicle-shaped flowers, which open a creamy white and age to a dusty rose as the summer progresses.
+Gardeners with full sunlight should consider panicle hydrangeas, so named because of their panicle-shaped flowers, which open a creamy white and age to a dusty rose as the summer progresses.
 And because they bloom on the current season’s growth, paniculatas are reliable, hardy bloomers.

-Other dwarf Hydrangea paniculatas worth considering include ‘Bobo’ and ‘Little Quick Fire,’ both hardy in zones 3 to 8.
+Other dwarf panicle hydrangeas worth considering include ‘Bobo’ and ‘Little Quick Fire,’ both hardy in zones 3 to 8.

-Hydrangea paniculatas are the only hydrangea variety that will perform happily in full sun, but will also take part-sun.
+Hydrangea paniculata is the only hydrangea variety that will perform happily in full sun, but will also take part sun.